dcarr178/Vintage-HOA-CCRs/CovenantsConditionsAndRestrictions.md

     (e) The Association shall prepare an annual balance sheet and operating statement and distribute this information to the Owners within 60 days after the accounting date upon which the information is based.

-    (f) The Association shall provide any Owner with the following documents within 10 days of the mailing or delivery of a written request therefor:
+    (f) The Association shall provide any Owner with the following documents within 10 days of the mailing or delivery of a written request therefore:

         (1) A copy of the Governing Instruments.